 Despite the outrageous fees they charge, when I looked at the application for the aforementioned card, the fees and interest rates were spelled out in black and white:

-They are telling you upfront what you are going to get.
+They are telling you upfront how they are gong to stick it to you.
 So technically speaking, they are not a “scam” since say upfront how much you will be charged.
 However, just because they are not a “scam” doesn’t mean they are a good deal.
+They are clearly taking advantage of those with few other options and even less financial literacy.

-In my personal opinion, I think they are one of the worst choices you could make for building or rebuilding credit.
+In my personal opinion, I think they are one of the absolute worst choices you could make for building or rebuilding credit.
 Why?
 Simply because you can accomplish the same thing using other cards that cost a lot less.
+I just hate to see people get caught up in this type of trap without realizing they might well have other and better options.

-That said, I totally respect a person’s right to spend their money how they wish.
-If someone wants to spend their money on a First Premier Bank card, I believe that’s their right.
+Regardless of my personal feelings on this card, I totally respect a person’s right to spend their money how they wish.
+If someone wants to apply for a First Premier Bank card and ship their hard-earned money off to South Dakota, I believe that’s their right.
 After all, there’s no law against someone overspending on say, a designer handbag, so if someone chooses a pricey credit card then I respect that as their right.
-Unfortunately, it seems like people aren’t reading the application thoroughly, so they don’t understand what they are choosing to signup for!
+Unfortunately, it seems like most people aren’t reading the application thoroughly, so they don’t understand why they’re having to pay exorbitant fees and interest rates.
+As the saying goes – caveat emptor.